-The 2021 Ski-Doo snowmobile must be purchased as new and unused by its first owner from a Ski-Doo Distributor/Dealer authorized to distribute Ski-Doo snowmobiles in the country in which the sale occurred;
+- The 2021 Ski-Doo snowmobile must be purchased as new and unused by its first owner from a Ski-Doo Distributor/Dealer authorized to distribute Ski-Doo products in the country in which the sale occurred: - The BRP specified pre-delivery inspection process must be completed and documented;

-- The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized Ski-Doo Distributor/Dealer; - The 2021 Ski-Doo snowmobile must be purchased in the country or union of countries in which the purchaser resides. - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The product must have undergone proper registration by an authorized Ski-Doo Distributor/Dealer: - The 2021 Ski-Doo snowmobile must be purchased within the EEA by an EEA resident, in the CIS for residents of the countries comprised in such area and in Turkey for residents of Turkey; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.